 Business equipment may become obsolete

-Technology is updated regularly so it’s possible that your equipment may become out-of-date.
-The resale value would be far less than the amount you paid initially or you may not be able to find a buyer.
+Technology is updated regularly, so your equipment may become out-of-date.
+The resale value would be far less than the amount you paid initially, or you may not be able to find a buyer.

 You’re responsible for maintenance costs